Joannis/Joannis/README.md

 These projects focus on Linux & macOS, but also support iOS in most cases through NIOTransportServices.

 **High Profile**
-- Maintainer of [Vapor 💧](https://github.com/vapor/vapor) and various related libraries.
-Vapor is a Web Framework in & for Swift.
 - Creator of [MongoKitten 🐈](https://github.com/orlandos-nl/MongoKitten), MongoKitten is a MongoDB Driver for Swift.
 Uses [Swift based BSON](https://github.com/orlandos-nl/bson)
 - Co-Maintainer of [RediStack](https://github.com/swift-server/RediStack)
 - Maintainer of [CoreOffice](https://github.com/CoreOffice)